m4gshm/gollections/README.md

 # Gollections

-Golang generic container data structures and functions.
+Golang generic containers and functions.

 Need use Go version 1.18 beta 2 or newer.